REESELAW BLOG

 When a child is trying to concentrate, the pings and flashes of notices from a smartphone do not help get the work done.
 Ann had two excellent suggestions.
 First, have the student put their phone in another room and silence notifications for 20-minute periods.
 This way they can focus on their homework for an increment of time that matches their developmental abilities.
 Second, she recommends the app Forest, which encourages children to ignore their social media for extended periods of time.

 Ann and Kate had a fascinating exchange.
-They both agreed that meeting children where they are is more productive than trying to force them to behave in certain ways that dont fit their challenges.
+They both agreed that meeting children where they are is more productive than trying to force them to behave in certain ways that do not fit their challenges.
 You can learn more about Ann on her website.
-If you and the other parent of your child are not in agreement about homework, you may want to consider mediation or another intervention for the benefit of the child.
+If you and the other parent of your child are not in agreement about homework, you may want to consider mediation or another intervention for the benefit of your child.
 Contact us to schedule a consultation.